awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-pipeline-expressions.md

 ```

 **Note**
 You can create pipelines that have dependencies, such as tasks in your pipeline that depend on the work of other systems or tasks\.
-If your pipeline requires certain resources, add those dependencies to the pipeline using preconditions that you associate with data nodes and tasks so your pipelines are easier to debug and more resilient\.
+If your pipeline requires certain resources, add those dependencies to the pipeline using preconditions that you associate with data nodes and tasks\.
+This makes your pipelines easier to debug and more resilient\.
 Additionally, keep your dependencies within a single pipeline when possible, because cross\-pipeline troubleshooting is difficult\.

 ## Nested Expressions<a name="dp-datatype-nested"></a>